Yoshito Hori

 Yoshito Hori (堀義人, Hori Yoshito) (born March 28, 1962) is a Japanese businessman, educator, and venture capitalist.
 He is the founder and president of Globis Corporation and Globis University Graduate School of Management.
-He is also founder and managing partner of Globis Capital Partners, president of the G1 Institute and the Kibow Foundation, and owner of the Ibaraki Robots basketball team and radio broadcaster Ibaraki Broadcast System.
+He is also founder and managing partner of Globis Capital Partners, president of the G1 Institute and the Kibow Foundation, and owner of the Ibaraki Robots basketball team and radio broadcaster LuckyFM Ibaraki Broadcasting System.

 Early life

-Yoshito Hori was born in Mito, Ibaraki Prefecture on March 28, 1962.
+Yoshito Hori was born in Niihama, Ehime Prefecture on March 28, 1962.
 Hori spent most of his early youth at Tōkai, Ibaraki where his father worked as a nuclear researcher.
 At age 3 he moved to New York in the United States with his family.
 About 2 years later his family moved to Michigan.
 Hori moved back to Japan during the second grade of elementary school.
 Around the end of sixth grade his family relocated to Mito, Ibaraki Prefecture.

 Hori attended Ibaraki Prefectural Mito First High School (茨城県立水戸第一高等学校・附属中学校, Ibaraki Kenritsu Mito Daiichi Kōtōgakkō Fusoku Chūgakkō) in his hometown of Mito, which he graduated in 1981.
 After high school he entered Kyoto University where he completed a BSc in Engineering in 1986.

 Hori started his career at Sumitomo Corporation in 1986 where he was in charge of new business development and foreign trade of production-plant facilities.
 He was able to secure sponsorship from his employer in 1989 to study at Harvard Business School.
 While studying at Harvard Business School, Hori was highly influenced by his classmates in deciding to pursue entrepreneurship.
 He observed how the US provided a fertile business environment for start-ups.
 Hori set out to replicate a similar environment in Japan by creating an ecosystem of knowledge, people and capital.

 Hori obtained his MBA in 1991.
 He left Sumitomo in 1992 to start his own business.